 It’s recommended that you do some research into the company you are applying to, to ensure you are aware of its values and direction.
 However, sometimes all the research in the world cannot guarantee you are a good fit until you reach the interview stage or even the job itself.

 Skills testing helps filter out those who are unsuitable for the role they are applying for.
 It could be they are not suitably qualified or do not have the personality traits the employer is looking for.

 If you as a candidate are not selected for an interview following the tests, you can assume you’ve saved time.
 Perhaps that role was not best suited to you after all.

 2. They Allow You to Focus on Your Skills

 Depending on the company and position, you may be required to take one or more of these tests:

 - Aptitude tests based on numerical and verbal reasoning

-- Core skills tests to suit the role you are applying for
+- Core skills test to suit the role you are applying for

 - Vocational tests to identify the required skills for your industry